wechaty/wechaty/README.md

 ### Event: `login` & `logout`

-To-Be-Support
+To-Be-Supported

 ## Class Message

-The class that all messages will be encaped in.
+All messages will be encaped in Message.

 ### Message.ready()
 A message may be not fully initialized yet.
 Call `ready()` to confirm we get all the data needed.